 You remove frustrations from shoppers’ lives in a human way online and chatbots simply can’t…

 Build your own list to truly see all you offer that your online competitors do not.

-Then you need to make a commitment to retail sales training and an effective retraining effort in your stores, or you will fall victim.
+Then you need to make a commitment to both training and an effective retraining effort in your stores, or you will fall victim.